+- Office equipment

+- Furniture and fittings

+- Bins and containers

+- Emergency equipment

+- Motor vehicles

+- Aircraft

+- Watercraft

+- Plant and equipment

 - The FAR will consist of all the asset master records of movable assets capitalised.
-These assets, except for group assets and immovable assets, must be numbered with the approved barcode labels. - Immovable assets on the FAR will not be physically numbered with barcode labels but will have a unique asset master record number. - Capital work-in-progress.
+These assets, except for group assets, must be numbered with the approved barcode labels.

+- Immovable assets on the FAR will not be physically numbered with barcode labels but will have a unique asset master record number.

+- Capital work-in-progress.
 Incomplete construction work is stated at historic cost.

-Depreciation only commences when the asset is available for use and may be impaired.
+Depreciation only commences when the asset is available for use.